 “Look not every man on his own things, but every man also on the things of others”.

-Several philosophies of the world tell you to care about yourself first.
+Every philosophy of the world tells you to care about yourself first.
 Why should it matter who is standing in the bus as long as you’re sitting?
 If you have enough to eat and drink, why should you care if others are hungry?

-But the bible tells us to live selflessly as believers; to care first about others before ourselves.
+But the bible tells us to live selflessly; to care first about others before ourselves.

-Although the backdrop of Phillipians 2:5-10 is the salvation story, there is a lot we can learn from it about living as a believer.
+Although the backdrop of Phillipians 2: 5-10 is the salvation story, there is a lot we can learn from it about living selflessly.

 The text admonishes us to have to have the mind of Christ who although he was God, “made himself of no reputation, and took upon him the form of a servant, and was made in the likeness of men: And being found in fashion as a man, he humbled himself, and became obedient unto death, even the death of the cross” (Phil 2:7-8).

 If God himself could put you first, who are you not to put others first?
 The reason why you are not doomed to eternal damnation, is because God cared more about your eternal destination than His reputation.